Atlanta, GA DUI Attorneys

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR GEORGIA DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your Georgia DUI case pending in Court, you are likely facing an administrative license suspension – a separate action from your Driving Under the Influence criminal charges.
-There is only a limited time to request a hearing regarding this license suspension action.
+Unfortunately, there is little time to request a hearing regarding this license suspension action.
 The hearing is conducted through the Office of State Administrative Hearings.
 If you have been charged with a DUI in Georgia, chances are the officer served you with a notice of a license suspension.
 If you were arrested by a DUI task force officer or a Georgia State Patrol Trooper, you can be sure that you were served with a notice of a license suspension action.
-Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your officer to serve you notice of a license suspension.
+Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your officer to notify you of a license suspension.
 This notice is commonly referred to as a DDS-1205 form (indicated on the bottom left corner of the form).
 The top of the form will say “Georgia Department of Driver Services.”
-This form is either yellow or white and the officer may have had you sign it.
-Officers sometimes explain that this form acts as a temporary driving permit, but never explain that this form also serves as a notice to you that the officer initiated a license suspension action against you.
-Sometimes this form gets lost (you may have received it – but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Officers sometimes explain that this form acts as a temporary driving permit but never explain that this form also serves as a notice to you that the officer initiated a license suspension action against you.
+Sometimes, this form gets lost (you may have received it – but it may have been misplaced, or it may have been lost at the jail).

 DDS-1205 form.
 Atlanta, GA DUI Attorneys